Angelique Corthals: Personal life

 Angelique grew up in Belgium and pursued degrees in violin and Slavonic studies before settling on biological anthropology.

 She lives with her wife, Liliana M. Dávalos, on Long Island.
 As a lesbian, she is involved in visibility campaigns for LGBT+ people in STEM.

 Angelique is also a rower and sabre fencer.

 Filmography

-Angelique Corthals has been involved both off and on camera in the IMAX movie 'Mummies: Secrets of the Pharaohs', Discovery Channel 's 'Secrets of Egypt's Lost Queen', National Geographic's Explorer series 'Child Mummy Sacrifice' and most recently, in Nova's 'Bat Superpowers'.
+Angelique Corthals has been involved both off and on camera in the IMAX movie 'Mummies: Secrets of the Pharaohs', Discovery Channel 's 'Secrets of Egypt's Lost Queen', National Geographic's Explorer series 'Child Mummy Sacrifice' and in 2021, in Nova's 'Bat Superpowers'.
 She has been a consultant for the television series 'CSI' and 'Bones'.
 She has also been invited on numerous network television news broadcast as well as radio shows and various other media platforms.